Pre-Development Considerations

 Authentication

-Integrations on the platform depend on executing flows on behalf of users without their direct intervention, and therefore non-interactive API authentication is preferred with the following authentication types being supported:
+Integrations on the platform depend on executing flows on behalf of users without their direct intervention, and therefore non-interactive API authentication is preferred.
+The following authentication types are well supported, but custom authentication types may be possible.

 Documentation

 OpenAPI ≥ 3.0 is generally preferred for HTTP/REST API documentation.
-If well prepared, it can facilitate an informed evaluation of the API a connector will leverage; but it is not a requirement for building a connector on the platform.
+It can facilitate an informed evaluation of the API a connector will leverage, but it is not a building requirement for a connector on the platform.

 The connector SDK will automatically prepare OpenAPI documentation for the connector API (not to be confused with the API of the connected product or application).
 This documentation will be available to users building integrations with the connector.